3Dneuro/r2-docs/source/user_manual/implantation_holders/index.rst

 .. note::

-   To overcome some limitations of the original 3D-printed holder, 3Dneuro is currently finalizing the development of a metal holder with a smaller footprint and improved holding stability.
+   To overcome some limitations of the original 3D printed holder, 3Dneuro is currently finalizing the development of a metal holder with a smaller footprint and improved holding stability.